 Poor fluidity: PC, hard PVC, polyphenyl ether, polysulfone, polyaryl sulfone, fluoroplastic.

 The fluidity of all kinds of plastics also changes due to various molding factors, the main influencing factors are:

 - The temperature of high material temperature increases the flow, but different plastics also have differences.
-The flowability of PS (especially impact resistant and MFR high), PP, PA, PMMA, modified polystyrene (such AS ABS, AS), PC, CA and other plastics varies greatly with temperature.
+The flowability of PS (especially impact-resistant and MFR high), PP, PET, PMMA, modified polystyrene (such AS ABS, AS), PC, CA, and other plastics varies greatly with temperature.
 For PE, POM, the increase or decrease in temperature has little effect on their fluidity.
 So the former in molding adjust the temperature to control the flow.

 - Pressure injection pressure increases the melting material by shear, liquidity also increases.
 Especially PE, POM more sensitive materials, so molding timing adjustment injection pressure to control the flow.

-- Mold structure casting system form, size, layout, cooling system design, molten material flow resistance (such as surface finish, material channel section thickness, cavity shape, exhaust system) and other factors have a direct impact on the molten material in the cavity of the actual flow.
-Where the molten material to reduce temperature, increase the flow resistance is low liquidity.
+- Mold structure casting system form, size, layout, cooling system design, molten material flow resistance (such as surface finish, material channel section thickness, cavity shape, exhaust system), and other factors have a direct impact on the molten material in the cavity of the actual flow.
+Where the molten material reduces temperature, increases the flow resistance is low liquidity.
 The rational structure should be chosen according to the fluidity of the plastic.
-Molding can also control the material temperature, mold temperature and injection pressure, injection speed and other factors to properly adjust to meet the needs of molding.
+Molding can also control the material temperature, mold temperature and injection pressure, injection speed, and other factors to properly adjust to meet the needs of molding.